josephstreeter/josephstreeter.github.io/docs/technology/activedirectory/Operations/Firewall-and-Network-Informat.md

 # Firewall and Network Information

-Created: 2015-03-20 09:30:41 -0500

-Modified: 2015-03-20 09:31:51 -0500

----

-**Keywords:** campus active directory ad microsoft ad.wisc.edu adtest.wisc.edu firewall port rule rules exception ip address hostname
+## Summary

-**Summary:** Firewalls should be configured to allow traffic to and from the Campus Active Directory domain controllers.
+Firewalls should be configured to allow traffic to and from the Campus Active Directory domain controllers.
 Body:

-**Domain Controller Information**
+## Domain Controller Information

 The Campus Active directory has two domains: ad.wisc.edu and adtest.wisc.edu.
 Each domain has three domain controllers.
 The domain controller IP addresses for each domain are: